-Our careers in agricultural marketing and agriscience research exposed us to massive government efforts that aim to improve health, protect our food, and restore our environment.
+Our careers in agricultural marketing and agriscience research exposed David and I to many large-scale efforts intended to improve health, protect our food, and restore our environment.
 Despite all these efforts, we continue to see farms close, disease rates skyrocket, environmental quality decline, and hope for the future diminish.

 As our own health needs forced us to focus on better nutrition, we realized that local options for the fresh organic foods we needed were simply too limited.
 As Mary’s research revealed a path for improving local agriculture by restoring plant and soil microbiomes.
 As they considered the impact her discoveries could have on human health and nutrition, they realized that microbial ecosystems also held the answers to regenerative agriculture, nutrient dense food production, better health, and cleaner environments.
 They established End-O-Fite Enterprises LLC to share these solutions with you.